 Technique for light wind takes a little more thought than many might imagine but with just a few helpful pointers and a little practice you can transform your sessions.

 Here’s a small exert from the Lightwind section of the Location & Conditions chapter of the Intermediate Volume 1 Collection/DVD.

-If you want to understand this in a little more detail then check out the full video, Location & Conditions – either on the DVD or through the Progression Player App, with further technique tips for light wind riding along with strong wind technique & how to cope with waves.
+If you want to understand this in more detail then check out the full Location & Conditions video – on the Progression Player App or Intermediate Volume 1 DVD.
+There we offer further technique tips for light wind riding along with strong wind technique & how to cope with waves.

 Make the most of your next light wind session :-)